mbhuddleston/Mbhuddleston.github.io/_posts/2020-04-19-quarantine-activities-for-kids.md

 ---
 ## Create a Church Book for Kids

-I was researching online some activities for my child to get him more engaged during all these services we are attending.
-I also wanted him to begin learning how to take notes during service.
+As we are home during quarantine and cannot attend service.
+I decided to look up a way to keep him even more engaged so we can maintain our rules set forth for church in person.
+(Only certain things are allowed during service.)

+Today I began looking for note for myself as I study the book of Haggai and discovered ideas for Kids notes.
+My son is only 4 so I needed to find something he could at least partially do himself with little assistance.

+I then stumbled upon these awesome book ideas from other mom's.
+He's actually very excited to have this little game to play during each service.
+It'll be an excellent way to teach him how to take notes, and also help him recall even more information during services.

 I stumbled upon these awesome pages on Pinterest.
-I will attach my photos and attach the links to get the materials as I did not create them.
+I will attach my photos and the links to get the materials.
+I don't quite know the rules regarding this, so you can go to their pages to download them.

 I am so excited.
-He is a Not reading yet and the sermon notes for nonreaders is a big hit!
 We cannot wait to use them tonight!

 ![IMG_2073.jpg]({{site.baseurl}}/images/IMG_2073.jpg)